mrooschuz/SISTEM-TAW-2021/README.md

     1. `pip install --upgrade robotframework-debuglibrary`

 ### Test the installation
-1. Clone or download this repo locally can navigate to the Swag Example folder.
+1. Clone or download this repo locally and navigate to the Swag Example folder.
-1. Run the following command: `robot --outputdir .\Output .\TestSuites`
+1. Open a terminal or CLI at this location and run the following command: `robot --outputdir .\Output .\TestSuites`
 1. The test run should be successful and the Output folder will contain the test reports

 ## Important Links